Daniel-Elston/Daniel-Elston/README.md

 ![Maintainer](https://img.shields.io/badge/Python-3.6.9-blue)

 ### Achievments :trophy:
 I am currently studying an MSc in Data Science and AI at Queen Mary's Univeristy of London averaging a grade of 73%.
 I graduated from the University of Bristol in 2021, achieving a 2:1 in BSc Physics (Hons) and a commendation for an [industrial group project with CERN][industrial group project with CERN].
 I am highly interested in the use of data science to inform strategic decision making in a business setting to create impact.
-I thoroughly enjoyed my Physics degree from start to finish, and I'm currently enjoying my MSc just as much.
+Currently, I am lead architect of a team of four, developing a [movie recommendation search engine].

 ---